iOS 26

 It contains camera settings like shutter speed, focal length, and copyright information.

-Through this geolocation data, one can determine where the picture was taken, which is a key aspect of EXIF, especially if you are a conscious privacy-focused individual.
+This geolocation data allows you to determine where the picture was taken, which is a key aspect of EXIF, especially if you’re a conscious, privacy-focused individual.

 How to View EXIF Data